zhnxjtu/HPSE/README.md

 Contents:

-    (1) In the "1.Image" folder, we give the image samples used in the paper.

-    (2) In the "2.Pre-trained_Model" folder, we give the pre-trained model of different DNNs.
+    (1) In the "1.Pre-trained_Model" folder, we give the pre-trained model of different DNNs.

-    (3) In the "3.Pruned_Model" folder, we demonstrate the different model after pruning.
+    (2) In the "2.Pruned_Model" folder, we demonstrate the different model after pruning.

-    (4) In the "4.Pruned_Label" folder, we show the removed labels of different DNNs.
+    (3) In the "3.Pruned_Label" folder, we show the removed labels of different DNNs.

-    (5) In the "5.FLOP_calculation" folder, we give the code to calculate the FOLPs and parameters of pruned model.
+    (4) In the "4.FLOP_calculation" folder, we give the code to calculate the FOLPs and parameters of pruned model.

-    (6) In other folders, we give the code to prune different models in two manners (whether to train the network from scratch).
+    (5) In other folders, we give the code to prune different models in two manners (whether to train the network from scratch).

 Note:

-    - The "2.Pre-trained_Model" folder and "3.Pruned_Model" folder give the baseline model and pruned model of DenseNet, ResNet-56 and ResNet-110, respectively.
+    - The "1.Pre-trained_Model" folder and "2.Pruned_Model" folder give the baseline model and pruned model of DenseNet, ResNet-56 and ResNet-110, respectively.
 *************************************************************************************

 Pruning process: